XY Finance

 Please note that directly interacting with the smart contract means your bridge request may not be completed on the target chain since you are initiating a request regardless of the liquidity on the other side.
 If unfortunately you found your transaction hasn't been processed for more than 30 minutes, please contact us via telegram or discord!

-See more detail of available liquidity.
+See more detail of .

 In this example, we try to bridge 100 USDT from Ethereum to Polygon.